What is an Estuary?

 Why The Nature Conservancy Selected This Site

 Mink River Estuary is a Great Lakes estuary with regionally important natural values.
 As a Great Lakes coastal wetland and forest landscape, it provides habitat for a number of important plants and animals including Great Lakes fish, many species of migratory and breeding birds, and many mammals representative of a northern Wisconsin mixed conifer hardwood forest.

 What TNC Has Done/Is Doing

-The Conservancy has protected 2,165 acres at Mink River Estuary.
+The Conservancy has protected a total 2,165 acres at Mink River Estuary.
 This figure includes lands owned and managed by TNC, conservation easements, government co-ops and assists.